Lou Piniella: Playing career

 In the middle part of the decade, Piniella played winter baseball in Nicaragua.

-Piniella was selected by the Seattle Pilots in the 1968 expansion draft in October, but was traded after spring training on April 1 to the Kansas City Royals for John Gelnar and Steve Whitaker.
+Piniella was selected by the Seattle Pilots in the 1968 expansion draft in October, but was traded after spring training on April 1, 1969 to the Kansas City Royals for John Gelnar and Steve Whitaker.

-Piniella played for the Royals for their first five seasons (1969–1973) and was the American League's Rookie of the Year in 1969 and was named to the 1972 All-Star Game.
+Piniella played with the Royals for their first five seasons (1969–1973) and was the American League's Rookie of the Year in 1969 and was named to the 1972 All-Star Game.
 He was the first batter in Royals history; on April 8 of their first season in 1969, he led off the bottom of the first inning against left-hander Tom Hall of the Minnesota Twins.
 Piniella doubled to left field, then scored on an RBI single by Jerry Adair.
+On April 16, 1970, Piniella went 3–5 with a home run while accomplishing the rare feat of being thrown out at all four bases in the same game.

 After the 1973 season, Piniella was traded by the Royals with Ken Wright to the New York Yankees for Lindy McDaniel.
-Baseball author Bill James called the trade the only clinker the Royals made during the 1970s.
+Baseball author Bill James described the trade as the only significant mistake the Royals made during the 1970s.
 He played with the Yankees for 11 seasons, during which the Yankees won five AL East titles (1976–78, 1980, and 1981), four AL pennants (1976–78, and 1981), and two World Series championships (1977–78).
 In 1975, he missed part of the year with an inner ear infection.
-From mid-1977 through the end of 1980, he was the Yankees' regular outfielder/DH.
+From mid-1977 through the end of 1980, he split his playing time between left field, right field, and designated hitter.

 In his career, Piniella made one All-Star team and compiled 1,705 lifetime hits despite not playing full-time for just under half of his career.
-He received 2 votes for the Hall of Fame as a player in 1990.
+He received two votes for the Hall of Fame as a player in 1990.

 Coaching and front office career

 New York Yankees

-After retiring as a player, Piniella joined the Yankees coaching staff as the hitting coach.
-He managed the Yankees from 1986 to 1987; promoted to general manager to start the 1988 season, he took over as manager after the firing of Billy Martin on June 23.
+While he was still an active player, Piniella served on the Yankees coaching staff as the hitting coach.
+On October 28, 1985, he accepted an offer to become the Yankees' manager.
 His initial managerial contract for 1986 was for $200,000.
+Piniella managed the Yankees from 1986 to 1987; promoted to general manager to start the 1988 season, he took over as manager after the firing of Billy Martin (in his fifth and final run as Yankee manager) on June 23.
 Combining both stints as Yankees manager, he posted 224 wins and 193 losses.